dhillonfarms/randomCode/networking.md

   - Public Hosted Zones: DNS Database hosted by Route53 on public name servers.
 Accessible from public internet and VPCs.
 Creating public hosted zone in AWS Route53 creates 4 nameservers which are accessible from the internet as well as from the VPCs using resolver endpoints.
   - Private Hosted Zone: instead of public, only accessible by VPC with which it is associated with.
   - Split view/horizon means combining public and private hosted zones for internal and public access.
+  - AWS Cloud Map:
+    - extends the capabilities of the Route 53 Auto Naming APIs by providing a service registry for resources, such as IPs, URLs, and ARNs, and offering an API-based service discovery mechanism with a faster change propagation and the ability to use attributes to narrow down the set of discovered resources.
+    - Existing Route 53 Auto Naming resources are upgraded automatically to AWS Cloud Map.
+    - Cloud Map allows you to register any application resources, such as databases, queues, microservices, and other cloud resources, with custom names.
+    - Cloud Map then constantly checks the health of resources to make sure the location is up-to-date.
+The application can then query the registry for the location of the resources needed based on the application version and deployment environment.
   - CNAME and Aliases:
     - A record maps name to an IP addresses
     - CNAME maps name to another name i.e. create aliases - this is invalid for naked/apex (i.e. yahoo.com)